This post may contain affiliate links. Please read my disclosure policy

 What you need for char-grilled fish:

 This is a simple recipe as far as ingredients go.
-The tilapia will be rubbed with a blend of garlic powder, paprika, and dried oregano and sit over sauteed onions with a little butter to finish it all off.
+The tilapia will be rubbed with the spice blend and sit over sauteed onions with a little butter to finish it all off.
 However, there are a few tools that can make grilling this recipe a breeze.

 A charcoal chimney will help you light your coals and get everything burning in under 20 minutes without any lighter fluid.
 If you don’t have one, I highly suggest investing in one (they are usually around $20) as it’s my go-to method for starting a charcoal fire.